The Origins of GHS

-In 2010, Creative Systems moved into a new specially-designed office in Port Townsend built on property purchased with revenues from GHS sales.
+In 2010, Creative Systems moved into a new specially-designed office building in Port Townsend built on property purchased with revenues from GHS sales.
 The building project was managed by then business manager Julie Knott.
 That same year Vic Patton retired from the board, insurance executive Tom Andritsch joined the board of directors, and John Christian joined the company as the new business manager.
-John is a graduate of the US Merchant Marine Academy with degrees in computer science, management, and Marine Transportation as well as extensive experience in the maritime field.

 In 2011, Lucas Hurt, NA, PE came to work for Creative Systems.
 Lucas came on board well qualified with a decade of experience as a naval architect.
 His GHS experience goes back to his college days at Webb Institute of Naval Architecture.
 His duties include technical support and training of GHS users.
 Luke has become a member of the board of directors, an officer of the corporation, and part owner.